napari/napari/docs/source/events/perfmon.rst

 Create a Perfmon Config File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a minimal perfmon config file `/tmp/perfmon.json` like this:
+Create a minimal perfmon config file `/tmp/perfmon.json` that looks like this:

 .. code-block:: json